 aclass011.pdf – Tuning your DNA

-Manual wet sanding using 240 grit paper and spray bottle / sanding block.
+Manual wet sanding using 240 grit paper, spray water bottle and sanding block.
 This only takes minutes and is actually fun to do.
+Do not skip this step.
 Sheet sander and orbital sander have holes in the plate to suck in dust and do not like water (damages bearing).
 Also mains voltage and water = electrical hazard.

 4m 4m 4m = 12m 5 wire